Baume & Mercier Capeland MOA 10068

 Flyback to 1948

-Baume & Mercier have looked to it's past and one of it's historic chronographs from 1948, when they conceived the modern-day Capeland range of models.
+Baume & Mercier has looked to it’s past and one of it’s historic chronographs from 1948, when they conceived the modern-day Capeland range of models.

 The year, 1948, seems very distant from life as we know it today.
 It was a wholesome era, where family values were palpable.
 A gentle ambience pervaded society, far removed from the pixel blasting, Playstation obsessed youth of today.